MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 Shuffle query strategy can be set by the query parameter `hint.strategy = shuffle` or `hint.shufflekey = <key>`.

-You can also look into definining a [data partitioning policy](../management/partitioningpolicy.md) on your table.
+You can also look into defining a [data partitioning policy](../management/partitioningpolicy.md) on your table.
-Queries in which the `shufflekey` is the hash partition key are expected to perform better, as the amount of data required to move across cluster nodes is significantly reduced.
+Queries in which the `shufflekey` is also the table's hash partition key are expected to perform better, as the amount of data required to move across cluster nodes is significantly reduced.

 **Syntax**